by Ellen Andrews | Jan 3, 2019 5:00am

 HARTFORD, CT — Lawmakers on the Public Safety and Security Committee struggled Thursday with figuring out what would happen if they expand casino gaming beyond the borders of the two federally recognized tribes’ reservations.

 Continue reading "Lawmakers Try To Calculate The Odds Of A New Casino" »

 by Christine Stuart | Feb 20, 2017 12:20pm

 Posted to: Town News | Health Care | Insurance | State Budget | Taxes | Leisure & Hospital Sector

 The Connecticut Hospital Association says it doesn’t believe the governor’s proposal to change how hospitals are funded will result in more money for hospitals, even though Gov. Dannel P. Malloy’s administration has included more money for hospitals in its budget.

-by Susan Bigelow | February 3, 2017 10:00am
+by Susan Bigelow | Feb 3, 2017 10:00am

 These days, I feel like going to a casino and blowing my paycheck on a greasy slot machine.
 I want to be at a blackjack table surrounded by bitter high school teachers with voices like sandpaper and comp tickets to Dawson’s Creek on Ice.
 My luck’s gotta turn at some point, right?

-by Kristi Allen | January 27, 2017 5:30am
+by Kristi Allen | Jan 27, 2017 5:30am

 HARTFORD, CT — Fast food employees rallied in Hartford against President Donald Trump’s nominee for labor secretary, while lawmakers met at the state Capitol to push for a $15 minimum wage in the new legislative session.